donaldboulton/minimal-mistakes/docs/microservices/microservices-counter.md

 }
 ```

-## Restart the service again, open localhost:3000/foo in your browser and refresh a bunch of times.
-This what you’ll see:
+## Restart the service again

+Open localhost:3000/foo in your browser and refresh a bunch of times.
+This what you’ll see

 A webpage showing "This page has 5 visits!"